olli208/minor-frisbee-app/README.md

 npm install
 ```

 Then add these to the server.js file in the root of the project.
-You can get them [here](https://www.leaguevine.com/docs/api/)
+You can get them [here (leaguevine)](https://www.leaguevine.com/docs/api/) for regular leaguevine or [here (playwithlv)[(http://www.playwithlv.com/docs/api/) for developement.
+The latter one is recommended for this app for now.
 ```
 var client_id = (your client id)
 var client_secret = (your client secret)